Digital Sculptures for Analog Sounds, 2010-12

 Exhibitions and Presentations:

 - Premiered at the Gallery 2.0, Academy of Fine Arts in Warsaw, Poland during WEF 2010.
+Click here to view pictures from the opening of the exhibition.

 - Online JavaMuseum exhibition of the New Media Fest 2010, Global Heritage of Digital Culture, Germany, 2010